sbuggay/rekki/README.md

 ```
 ## run it
 ```
-./rekki -a holy shit im adding a todo
+./rekki -a make rekki better
 ```
 ## list it
 ```